-This GO TO statement causes control to be transferred to the statement specified by the statement number.
+This GO TO statement causes control to be transferred to a specified statement.
 Every subsequent execution of this GO TO statement results in a transfer to that same statement.
-Any executable statement immediately following this statement should have a statement number; otherwise it can never be referred to or executed.
-This statement has the general form xxxxx is the number of an executable statement in the same program unit.
+Any executable statement immediately following this statement should have a statement label; otherwise it can never be referred to or executed.
+This statement has the general form is the label of the executable statement in the same program unit to which control will be transferred.